 If you haven’t already, make 2024 the year to evaluate your organization’s leadership structure and ensure it’s representing an appropriate range of community voices.

 The National Council of Nonprofits offers these helpful guidelines for your organization to consider when beginning your DEI plan.

-Transparency is Key in Data Storytelling
+Transparency in Data Storytelling

 By definition, nonprofits must be agents of transparency to maintain 501(c)(3) status.
-But transparency is becoming increasingly important to your community supporters.
+But transparency is becoming increasingly important to your supporters.

 Tracking and reporting data like volunteer impact can help you win grants and attract more donors and volunteers.

 But transparency isn’t the tricky part; nonprofits can struggle with keeping track of their data (and lots of it!).
 That’s why organizations rely on digital tracking tools to collect the data that communicates their impact.